Climate change and CX: How can you help customers with their eco-anxiety?by

 Whilst a relatively new phenomena, according to Psychology Today, eco-anxiety is now being treated as a psychological disorder.
 However, many leading voices have suggested that whilst the heightened fear and worry surrounding the environment is a negative for our collective mental health, it may yet lead to a net-positive effect, in terms of the increased awareness and action being taken by individuals to try and curb their carbon footprint.

-It’s also helping to put pressure on brands to do more for the environment beyond the ‘greenwash’ marketing campaigns that often hoodwinked consumers in the 90s and early 2000s.
+It’s helping to put pressure on brands to do more for the environment beyond the ‘greenwash’ marketing campaigns that often hoodwinked consumers in the 90s and early 2000s.
+It is also partly a factor in the intense global focus being placed on 2021's UN Climate Change Conference (COP26) held in Glasgow, UK.

 Recent examples range from the world’s largest investment fund vowing to curb its links to fossil fuel companies to supermarket chain Asda’s plan to cut plastic use by creating refill stations in its stores.